marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 - [https://github.com/marckassay/angular-tailwind-storybook-nx](https://github.com/marckassay/angular-tailwind-storybook-nx)

-The objective for this blog post is to demonstrate integrating Storybook in 'app1' and 'lib1' of this workspace.
+The objective of this blog post is to demonstrate integrating Storybook in 'app1' and 'lib1' of this workspace.
 And also, to demonstrate how to set Angular's template binding and `ng-content` in a story.
 This image shows the results of installing and configuring Storybook for 'app1':

 <div style="display: flex;justify-content: center; padding: 2em;">
   <a href="/assets/2022-03-07/app1.stories-storybook.png"><img title="updated app1 serving storybook" style="box-shadow: 3px 3px 5px rgba(0, 0, 0, .7);" src="/assets/2022-03-07/app1.stories-storybook.png" /></a>